 Would you like to find out more?
 You can read more about the sustainability and environmental credentials of foil in this informative pack from Foilco here.

 Are you thinking about incorporating foiling or other specialist finishing into your upcoming print project?
-Get in touch with our team of printing experts, we’d love to chat more.
+Have a look at our Specialist Finishing Services page or get in touch with our team of printing experts, we’d love to chat more.

 *As stated in PIRA Report: September 2008 – Tested sample sheets caused no problems in the re-pulping process.